 German customers prefer the new hybrid Corolla for being more practical than the Prius

-There is even one more factor that Toyota Germany knows and that has been one of those that has played against this variant of the Prius, and that is its design.
-Although it is very efficient in aerodynamics, it is not so efficient in practicality , since the preferences when buying a car of the Germans value the tailgate very positively, with a compact five-door having more possibilities than the Japanese sedan.
+There is even one more factor that Toyota Germany knows and that has been one of those that have played against this variant of the Prius, and that is its design.
+Although it is very efficient in aerodynamics, it is not so efficient in practicality, since the preferences when buying a car of the Germans value the tailgate very positively, with a compact five-door having more possibilities than the Japanese sedan.